ARMmbed/mbed-os-5-docs/docs/refs/api/platform/callbacks.md

 Callback<void(int)> cb(dosomething);
 ```

-If an API provides a function that takes in a callback, we can just pass in a C function or function pointer with the same type:
+If an API provides a function that takes in a callback, you can pass in a C function or function pointer with the same type:

 ``` c++
 class ADC {